feedhenry/fh-fhc/doc/stats.md

 Number of results you want returned.
 Numeric value.

-### --live
+### --env=<environment>

-Use --live to see stats from your app that is staged in the 'live' environment. 'dev' stats are returned by default.
+Use --env=<environment> to see stats from your app staged in another environment. 'dev' stats are returned by default.

 ## EXAMPLES
-    fhc stats h2n0pg-qvar407mijmsvbapz app 10 --live
+    fhc stats h2n0pg-qvar407mijmsvbapz app 10 --env=live